spacetelescope/catkit2/docs/safety.rst

 **Check 2:** Services should mark themselves as CRASHED afterwards.
 Services should not be restarted automatically afterwards.

-**CHECK FAILURE** Services were marked as CLOSED and were able to be restarted automatically.
+2022-09-09 (Emiel Por). **CHECK FAILURE** Services were marked as CLOSED and were able to be restarted automatically.
 In fact, some of them did, since I had the GUI running at the same time.

 Crashed testbed
 ~~~~~~~~~~~~~~~